It all begins in the vineyard.

 In 1998, the original Goss family homestead, ‘Ingleburne’ was added to the Malpas and Goss properties to reconnect what had originally been one entire holding.

 Now many years on, Tony Parkinson maintains ownership and management of the business with a dedicated team which includes younger son, James who is learning the vineyard ropes and elder son David, a filmmaker who contributes much to the aesthetic of the enterprise.

 “Our wines reflect both generosity of the region and individuality of our estate plantings.”

 At Penny’s Hill, we are committed to growing outstanding fruit across our vineyard sites to deliver the finest wines possible.

 Our Penny’s Hill wines reflect the site upon which the vines are planted.
-Winemaker, Alexia Roberts, works closely with viticulturist Jeremy Binns to maximise fruit quality and vine health.
+Winemaker, Alexia Roberts, works closely with our viticulturist to maximise fruit quality and vine health.

 Our team spends a lot of time in the vineyards; walking, observing and tasting fruit to ensure optimum flavour, balance and ripeness at harvest time.